Naomi Gal (artist): Hostage portraits and illustrated books

 In February 2024, Gal began creating daily pen and marker sketches of the Israeli hostages and victims.
 By early June 2025, she had produced over one hundred illustrated books.
 Her illustrations have garnered public attention at rallies throughout North America and Europe, and were also featured during demonstrations and cultural events, including the Nova Exhibition commemorating the Nova music festival massacre.

 Exhibitions and public presentations

 Gal's work has been showcased in international exhibitions such as in Herzliya and Barcelona.
 Gal's exhibitions are complemented by speaking events hosted at synagogues, Jewish day schools, university Hillels, and cultural institutions, where she presents intimate storytelling paired with her artwork.

+In January 2026, Forbes Argentina published a profile on Gal’s work documenting civilians taken hostage during the October 7 attacks.
+The article described her hand drawn portraits and accompanying written narratives, as well as the presentation of the project in printed formats such as books and small publications.
+It also noted the international reach of the project through exhibitions and public events in Buenos Aires, and its visibility through social media and press coverage.

+In February 2026, The Uruguayan publication El Observador profiled Gal's artistic work and her growing connection to Argentina.
+The article described how her portrait drawings of Israeli hostages gained attention online and later led to a series of portraits of Argentine president Javier Milei.
+It also reported that Gal expanded her work in Argentina to include projects related to Argentine culture and an exhibition at the Argentine National Congress during the building's 120th anniversary celebrations.